skysheng7/competition_dominance_analysis/data/README.md

 ## Dataset Specific Information for: `results/negative_dur_list.rda`

 **Description:**
-This dataset encompasses instances where visits to feed or water bin recorded negative visit duration, indicating potential errors in the data collection or logging process.
+This dataset encompasses instances where visit duration is negative in certain Insentec bins, indicating potential errors in the data collection or logging process, and malfunctioning of certain Insentec bins.
 These instances can be critical for assessing the quality and integrity of the data.
 Each entry provides comprehensive details about the cow, the bin, and related timestamps.

 **Number of Variables:**
 10